kgjerde/corporaexplorer/README.md

 punctuation, all one needs to know is basically this:

   - `\b` in a search means the beginning or the end of a word.
-  - `.` in a search means “any single character”.
+  - `.` in a search means ‘any single character’.

 Thus, (in a case insensitive search):